1. Home

 How many kWhs does an air conditioner use?

-A central air conditioner with an average wattage of 4,000 watts and uses 1kWh per 15 minutes of running, or 4 kWhs per hour.
+A central air conditioner with an average draw of 4,000 watts uses 1 kWh per 15 minutes of running, or 4 kWhs per hour.

 How do I choose the right solar energy system for my home?

-The right system for your home will depend on numerous factors, including your current electricity usage, the size and layout of your roof, and your preferred level of energy independence.
-Palmetto will work with you to outline estimated costs, environmental impact, monthly savings, and long-term savings based on system sizes that work with your roof.
-Should you choose to invest, we’ll design a solution to meet your goals and maximize your savings.
+The right system for your home will depend on numerous factors, including your current electricity usage, the size and layout of your roof, and how important having backup energy is to you.
+Palmetto works with you to outline estimated costs, monthly savings, and long-term savings based on a system that works for your home.

 See how much